Why Tech Sales AE's Never Feel Ahead (And How to Fix Your Operating System)

 2. ORGANISE - Expand Your Options

-• The Takeaway: You’re building a menu of responses that work for you and hold under pressure.
+You're building a menu of responses that work for you and hold under pressure.

 3. OPTIMISE - Reduce the Friction

-• The Action: Choose one or two tactics that are easy to sustain.
-Pre-plan tomorrow at 5:15 PM before shutting the laptop.
-Turn off notifications during PG.
+Choose one or two tactics that are easy to sustain.

-4. PERFORM - Act, Measure, and Repeat
+4. PERFORM - Act, Measure, Repeat

-This is where insight turns into a habit.
+This is where insight becomes habit.

-• The Reflection: At the end of the day, ask: "When did I feel most in control today?"
+"When did I feel most in control today?"

 The Transformation: From Frantic to Focused

 Imagine starting your day with clarity.
-You know exactly what matters, and you’re calm enough to execute.

-You still receive impromptu requests all the time - it’s Sales, after all - but you handle them intentionally, not reactively.
-You finish the day with mental energy left for your life and your loved ones.
+You still get impromptu requests - it's sales, after all - but you handle them intentionally instead of reactively.

 As Maxwell Maltz wrote in Psycho-Cybernetics: